Knee Replacement Surgery in New York

 This is why knee replacement surgery is a solution for many patients, it helps people live a more active life because it replaces those damaged joints making normal human movements more comfortable again.

-Because it’s a major surgery, TKR is performed when other, more conservative options like medication, injections and physical therapy have failed to provide relief or when they aren’t an option.
+Given that a knee replacement is a major surgery, it is performed as a last resort when other, more conservative options like medication, injections, and physical therapy have failed to provide relief or aren’t an option.